Alaska Legislature convenes with familiar issues to face

 The account has been drawn down as lawmakers have struggled with how to tackle the deficit and was valued at about $2.2 billion at the end of 2019, according to the Department of Revenue.
 Dunleavy, in his new budget proposal, calls for using $1.5 billion from the reserve.

-Giessel, an Anchorage Republican, told the Resource Development Council she believed proposals to raise motor fuel taxes and levy a $30 annual tax on people employed in the state could gain traction.
+Giessel, an Anchorage Republican, recently told the Resource Development Council she believed proposals to raise motor fuel taxes and levy a $30 annual tax on people employed in the state could gain traction.

 RECALL